 The best option to use is ground beef in this chili recipe; but you can also successfully use ground turkey, chicken, chuck, and even go meatless without losing any of the yummy flavors.

 Adjust this recipe to your families needs and tastes... it will still be delicious!

 Can I add black beans to my chili?

 Of course you can add black beans to your chili!
 I would add them in when you add the tomatoes.
 What a delicious addition!

-I serve this chili with sliced avocado, sour cream, and cilantro every time.
+Serving this chili with sliced avocado, sour cream, and cilantro is the best way to have it.
 In my opinion, the toppings are mandatory.
 The silky avocado, tangy sour cream, and flavorful cilantro are the PERFECT topping to this chili.